 It’s been said, “the only things certain in life are death and taxes”.
 It should come as no surprise then, that land ownership does not escape the attention of the taxman.

 Land tax is payable annually by owners of land and is administered by the Office of State Revenue, Department of Finance in WA.

 Interesting fact: Land tax is applicable in all states in Australia except the Northern Territory!

 Land tax is calculated on the combined unimproved value of taxable land.
 The value of land is determined by the Valuer General.

-Typically the tenant pays the land tax for a commercial property.
-Although where a landlord owns multiple properties, it is common practice for land tax to be calculated on a single ownership basis before being recovered from the tenant.
+Typically, the owner recovers the land tax for commercial property from the tenant, as the tenant pays the property outgoings.
+Although, where a landlord owns multiple properties, it is common practice for land tax to be calculated on a single ownership basis before being recovered from the tenant.

 Here is the Department of Finance land tax calculator for single ownership.

 If you’re interested in learning more about commercial property outgoings, you can read more here.

 Talking to many of our clients, there is a lot of dissatisfaction with commercial property owners at recent hikes in land tax.